Mission and Objectives

 Structure of the P2P Foundation

-The P2P Foundation is a decentralized organization.
-In order to foster its growth, however, it has been necessary to create some centralized and managed structures.
-These are documented here.
+The P2P Foundation is a distributed organization.
+In order to foster its growth, it has been necessary to create some core, managed structures.
+The development of these is ongoing but here are some notable aspects:

-- There are no formal operational roles, but Founder Michel Bauwens produces most of the content creation and takes care of community management.
+- There are no formal operational roles, but Founder Michel Bauwens curates most of the content and engages in public speaking and awareness raising throughout the year.
+Michel also writes original material and synthesizes current trends to strengthen P2P theory.

 - Bios are available for the P2P Foundation's 3 Founders

-- The wiki is administered by James Burke; technical assistance is regularly provided by Kasper Souren.
+- The P2P Foundation wiki is administered by James Burke; Javier Arturo Rodríguez, Kevin Flanagan.

-- The social network at Ning was created by Joseph Davies-Coates and is (mainly) administered by Michel Bauwens
+- The social network at Ning was created by Josef Davies-Coates and is (mainly) administered by Michel Bauwens.

-- Moreover, the P2P Foundation maintains a P2P Lab based in Ioannina (Greece), a blog and a wiki in Greek, which are administered by Vasilis Kostakis
+- The P2P Foundation maintains a P2P Lab based in Ioannina (Greece), a blog and a wiki in Greek, which are administered by Vasilis Kostakis.

 What Other People Are Saying about Us